DjangoGirls/tutorial/en/django_views/README.md

 Time to get rid of the bug we created in the last chapter :)

 A *view* is a place where we put the "logic" of our application.
-It will request information from the `model` you created before and pass it to a `template` that you will create in the next chapter.
-Views are just Python methods that are a little bit more complicated than the thing we did in the __Introduction to Python__ chapter.
+It will request information from the `model` you created before and pass it to a `template`.
+We'll create a template in the next chapter.
+Views are just Python methods that are a little bit more complicated than the ones we wrote in the __Introduction to Python__ chapter.

 Views are placed in the `views.py` file.
 We will add our *views* to the `blog/views.py` file.